7 Key Considerations for Getting Your Retirement Timing Right

 The most evident consideration for retirement is financial preparedness.
 Clearly, one can’t think of retiring if they can't afford it.
 But what’s the magic number?

-According to Northwestern Mutual’s 2023 Planning & Progress Study, working Americans believe they need an average of $1.27 million to retire.
+The majority of Americans believe they need $1.8M to retire comfortably, according to the 2024 401(k) Participant Study by Charles Schwab.
 However, many can lead a comfortable retired life with less.
 The ideal savings benchmark varies based on individual circumstances.
 Fidelity recommends targeting 10 times your pre-retirement income by age 67 to sustain your current lifestyle in retirement.

 2. Age matters in deciding when to retire